ogobrecht/sample-data-sets-for-oracle/README.md

 A collection of common data sets reworked for identity columns and easy installation/deinstallation for testing purposes.

 The copyright of the data sets is always under the original creators.
 A link to the original data set is provided where possible.
-If you miss a link or information here then please create an issue and provide as much information as possible.
+If you miss here a link or information then please create an issue and provide as much information as possible.

 The data sets from Oracle were normally created for a dedicated schema.
-As I need the models mainly for testing purposes I changed that and omitted all the schema creation parts of the scripts.
-Instead all objects from a model get a prefix - an example: All object from the customer orders schema are prefixed with `CO_`.
-This allows me to use all models in parallel in a single schema and easily identify the model the object belongs to.
+As I need the data sets mainly for testing purposes I changed that and omitted all the schema creation parts of the scripts.
+Instead all objects from a data set get a prefix - an example: All object from the customer orders schema are prefixed with `CO_`.
+This allows me to use all data sets in parallel in a single schema and easily identify the data set the object belongs to.

 All table scripts are created with the simplest possible options for easy readability - no fancy constraint and index names.
 Constraints and indexes will be renamed with global helper scripts after the table creation.
 Only real indexes are coded - foreign key indexes are generated with a global helper script.